A student is investigating changes in respiratory rate during submaximal exercise following an 8-week aerobic training program.

 Sample Answer

-- Validity in this investigation refers to whether respiratory rate measurements accurately reflect the physiological adaptations to aerobic training.
+- Validity refers to whether respiratory rate measurements accurately reflect physiological adaptations.
+This requires ensuring the exercise protocol adequately challenges the respiratory system.

 - Reliability refers to the consistency of measurements across multiple testing sessions.
+This requires consistent counting methods.